25 Things You Never Knew About Britney Spears' Ex Kevin Federline

 18. It's the fashion moment many fans won't forget.
 Kevin's groomsmen wore white Juicy velour "pimp" tracksuits on his wedding day.

 19. Kevin and Britney's wedding was supposed to happen at the Bacara Resort in Santa Barbara.
-Things changed, however, when the media learned of the plans.
+Things changed, however, when the media learned of the plans in advance.

 20. It appears Kevin does not follow his ex-wife Brit Brit on Twitter.